-The thermal isolation of phase shifters, achieved through the implementation of air trenches or by detaching the structure from the substrate via an undercut (illustrated in Figs. 2a and 2b), significantly decreases power consumption.
-This reduction is due to air's thermal conductivity being nearly two orders of magnitude lower than that of SiO2 (approximately 0.025 W m-1 K-1), thereby concentrating and elevating the temperature within the silicon waveguide as depicted in Fig. 2c.
+The thermal isolation of phase shifters, achieved through the implementation of air trenches or by detaching the structure from the substrate via an undercut [illustrated in Figs. 2(a) and 2(b)], significantly decreases power consumption.
+This reduction is due to the air's thermal conductivity being nearly 2 orders of magnitude lower than that of SiO2 (~0.025 Wm-1 K-1), thereby concentrating and elevating the temperature within the silicon waveguide, as depicted in Fig. 2(c).
 However, it is important to note that this approach leads to an increase in switching time [as indicated by Eqs.
 (5) and (6)].
 Despite this drawback, such thermal optimization strategies are particularly beneficial for deploying multiple phase shifters within applications where moderate total power consumption is prioritized over rapid switching speeds.

 A straightforward method for achieving thermal isolation involves deep etching on both sides of the waveguide, preserving the conventional heater-waveguide layout.
-Following this approach, devices have demonstrated power consumption and switching speeds around 10 mW and 10 $\mu$ s, respectively.?
-Moreover, submilliwatt power consumption (0.54 mW) has been reported for waveguides released from the substrate.?
-These free-standing phase shifters, supported by two SiO2 struts across a 320- $\mu$ m-long released waveguide, exhibit mechanical stability.
-However, this configuration results in extended switching times, increasing from 39 $\mu$ s in the attached version to 141 $\mu$ s upon release.
-Recent studies have reported similar outcomes for released switching structures,?,?,? underscoring the trade-offs between power efficiency, switching speed, and structural design in the development of TOPS.
+Following this approach, devices have demonstrated power consumption and switching speeds around 10 mW and 10 $\mu$ s, respectively.
+Moreover, submilliwatt power consumption (0.54 mW) has been reported for waveguides released from the substrate.
+These freestanding phase shifters, supported by two SiO2 struts across a 320- $\mu$ m-long released waveguide, exhibit mechanical stability.
+However, this configuration results in the extended switching time, increasing from 39 $\mu$ s in the attached version to 141 $\mu$ s upon release.
+Recent studies have reported similar outcomes for released switching structures, underscoring the trade-offs between power efficiency, switching speed, and structural design in the development of TOPSs.